Product DesignerPride FamilyLaunched

 • Track login recovery completion rate

-• Test donation CTA placement — header only vs header + mid-page
+• Test donation CTA placement: header only vs header plus mid-page

 Product Improvements